 The Glovers Play – The Sacrifice of Cain and Abel – Guest Blog from Sajan Devshi from Learndojo What’s this play about?
 The play is the 7th play out of the 48 York Mystery Plays and was originally produced by the Glovers guild.
 This production tells the story of Cain and Abel, the sons…Details

 We have been joined by the talented British art and cultural historian and TV presenter, Nina Ramirez who is getting involved in this year’s York Mystery Plays.
 We decided to ask her a few questions about why she is getting involved and the connections she has with both the city of York and the Plays…here’s what we learned!

 Pocklington School, Ravens Morris and the York Mystery Plays Alan Heaven, director Judgement Day Through Pocklington School I have been involved with the plays for 12 years, and have thoroughly enjoyed the remarkable opportunity it has given us to perform York’s own plays in front of thousands.
 The School’s connection began in 2006 when…Details

 On what dates will the Plays be performed?
-This year the York Mystery Plays are being performed on two consecutive Sundays, Sunday 9th September and Sunday 16th September and there will also be an evening performance on Wednesday 12th September.
-Will all the Plays be performed at every location?
-On 9th and 16th September…Details
+This year the York Mystery Plays are being performed on two consecutive Sundays, Sunday 19th June and Sunday 26th June and there will also be an evening performances on 22nd and 23rd June in Shambles Market using a selection of the Plays chosen for the 2022 cycle.
+Will…Details

 On Sunday 10th June a ceremony dating back to the 15th century marked the official start for the Guilds, Companies and Groups of York to prepare in earnest for the quadrennial York Mystery Plays.
 The ceremony of the Presentation of the Billets to the Masters of the ancient Guilds and Companies ordered them to ‘bring…Details